eric-decompiled/git-intro/README.md

 [Reference](https://git-scm.com/book/en/v2/Git-Basics-Git-Aliases)

-### FYI
-  You can cryptographically sign commits [read more](https://git-scm.com/book/en/v2/Git-Tools-Signing-Your-Work) (advanced)

 ## Git Basics

+- Navigate to a directory you want to version control
-Initialize a new git repository:
+- Initialize a new git repository with: `git init`
-  `git init`

-This creates a `.git` folder that will store the information git needs to work.
+- This creates a `.git` folder that will store the information git needs to work.

-Note: Make sure you are not already in a git directory (Does `git status` work?).
+- Note: Make sure you are not already in a git directory (Does `git status` work?).
 Nested git repos should be avoided

 ## Basic commands
+  Commands for basic usage

   `git status`           See what files have changed `git diff`             Show file changes from previous change `git add -a`           Add all files in "staging" area